Dinner in the Wine Cellar

-Sometimes creating a romantic dinner for two is the perfect thing to do on a Monday night.
-I set up a table for dinner in our wine cellar to surprise my husband.
-I cannot wait until he sees it.
+Creating a romantic dinner for two is so much fun to do.
+So I set up a table for two in our home wine cellar to surprise my husband!

-I have been wanting to create a special yet simple dinner for my husband since the boys went back to Texas.
-I picked an unlikely location which just happened to be the coolest room in our entire home!
-I created a dinner for two in our wine cellar.
+I have been wanting to create a special yet simple dinner for my husband.
+I picked an unlikely location which just happened to be the coolest room in our entire home and I created a dinner for two in our home wine cellar.

-This is what the wine cellar looked like before I started creating my “midweek” dinner.
+This is what our home wine cellar looked like before I started creating my “midweek” dinner.

-Making the Table for Our Dinner in the Wine Cellar
+Making the Table for Our Dinner in Our Home Wine Cellar

 I needed to find a table to put in the wine cellar and I found one that was the perfect size.
 And I say it was the “perfect size” because I just happened to have two riddling racks that fit on top of the table perfectly.

 In case you are wondering, riddling racks are pretty cool.
 Developed by Madame Clicquot of the Veuve Clicquot Champagne house in the early 1800s, they are a way to hold bottles of wine during the process of making sparkling wine in the traditional format in France.
 The bottles in the riddling racks are turned a quarter distance every few months to ensure proper storage.
 I have wanted to use my riddling racks in a fun way for a long time.
 This table was perfect.

 This table is a very cool vintage table.
 I knew I had to remove the metal top in order to make this work.
 But removing the top took hours.
 And hours.
 And hours.

 The only way to remove the metal top was with a pair of pliers and a lot of elbow grease.
 I had to bend the entire outside edge so that I could slip it off the vintage table.

 Once the metal top was off, I replaced it with the riddling racks.
 I love how it came out!